NVIDIA/spark-rapids/docs/compatibility.md

 We do not disable operations that produce different results due to `-0.0` in the data because it is considered to be a rare occurrence.

+### `NaN` vs `NaN`

+Apache Spark does not have a consistent way to handle `NaN` comparison.
+Sometimes, All `NaN` are considered as one unique value while other times they can be treated as different.
+The outcome of `NaN` comparision can differ in various operations and also changes over time.
+Due to such complexity, our plugin cannot guarantee to always match its output with Apache Spark if there are `NaN` values in the input.

+For example, the `inset` operator can treat `NaN` as different values in Spark 3.0.2 and 3.1.2 but considers them as the same in Spark 3.0.4, 3.1.3, and from Spark 3.2.0 (see the [issue](https://issues.apache.org/jira/browse/SPARK-36792)).
+On the other hand, our plugin always compares all `NaN` as equal value.

 ## Decimal Support

 Apache Spark supports decimal values with a precision up to 38.
 This equates to 128-bits.